remipassmoilesel/abc-map/documentation/5_backlog.md

 Frontend needs more unit tests, and some E2E tests needs to be refactored.

-## Internationalization

-Frontend should be available in French and in English, with an extensible system.

-## Projection change

-A user must be able to modify the projection of projects.
-By selecting a projection from a predefined list, or by importing their own.

 ## Geopackage import

 A user should be able to import geopackages in map.
 A DataReader can be created.